JanHerca/urantiapedia/output/wikijs/en/Bible/Psalms_of_Solomon.md

 Later, they became lost through inexplicable reasons; and have only been recovered for our use after the lapse of many centuries.

 Besides the literary value of the trumpet-like rhythm of these verses, we have here a chapter of stirring ancient history written by an eyewitness.
 Pompey comes out of the West.
 He uses battering-rams on the fortifications.
 His soldiers defile the altar.
 He is slain in Egypt after a fearful career.
-In the "righteous" of these psalms we see the Pharisees; in the "sinners" we see the Sadducees.
+In the “righteous” of these psalms we see the Pharisees; in the “sinners” we see the Sadducees.
 It is an epic of a great people in the throes of a great crisis.

 ## Index